 By the end of the 19th century the band of states had surged forth to become the world's leading economic power.
+It manufactured more goods than Britain and France put together.
 Telegraph, telephone, and train tied together every part of a vast continent, and the Republic now numbered 45 states with a population exceeding 75 million.
 Farm families in 1900 numbered only two-fifths of an increasingly urbanized population.
 The Great Powers now counted the United States among their number as it forged an empire of its own and began demanding a voice in overseas affairs.
 How did this vast change come about?

-As we evaluate such events as the Battle of New Orleans, the construction of the Erie Canal, political democratization, Jackson's Bank war, religious revivals, Edgar Allen Poe, woman as "angel of the home," abolitionism, the annexation of Texas, the Crisis of 1850, secession, the battle of Gettysburg, carpetbaggers, the inventions of Thomas Edison, the Chisholm Trail, barbed wire, the blizzards of 1885-6, trolleys, the panic of 1893, the Sears catalogue, the New Woman, the Spanish-American War, and the rise of Theodore Roosevelt.
+We can get some insight into that big-picture question by piecing together a variety of important details, such as the Battle of New Orleans, building the the Erie Canal, political democratization, Jackson's Bank war, religious revivals, Edgar Allen Poe, woman as "angel of the home," abolitionism, the annexation of Texas, the Crisis of 1850, secession, the battle of Gettysburg, carpetbaggers, the inventions of Thomas Edison, the Chisholm Trail, barbed wire, the blizzards of 1885-6, trolleys, the panic of 1893, the Sears catalogue, the New Woman, the Spanish-American War, and the rise of Theodore Roosevelt.
 But what makes them important?
 How do they fit together?
 Sort it all out by thinking strategically.
 What major themes are these facts part of?